Skinny and sweet: U.S. refiner earnings depend on the oil diet

 Recent trends have turbocharged this shift: full pipelines in West Texas, where light U.S. oil originates from, have depressed prices for Midland, Texas, crude WTC-WTM to more than three-year lows.
 On the other hand, OPEC production cuts and supply issues among big producers of heavy crude like Venezuela and Mexico have raised the cost of heavy, sour oil.

 That gives an advantage to some independent refiners equipped for lighter crude, which is less complicated to process.
-Investors have been buying up independents with less complex refineries like Delek US Holdings Inc (DK.N) and HollyFrontier Corp (HFC.N), as they could benefit from low Permian prices for several quarters to come.
+Investors have been buying up independents with less complex refineries like Delek US Holdings Inc and HollyFrontier Corp, as they could benefit from low Permian prices for several quarters to come.

 “To have your major feedstock be in such abundant supply is unequivocally a positive for U.S. refining,” said Matthew Blair, a Denver-based refinery analyst with Tudor Pickering & Holt.